 This article covers obtaining your licence and beginning work as a driving instructor.
-A driving instructor is any person that teaches another person to drive for money or reward.
+A driving instructor is any person who teaches another person to drive for money or reward.
 To do this legally you must hold a Driving Instructor’s licence.
-You can learn to be a driving instructor for car, motorbike and heavy vehicle but you will need separate training for each one.
+You can learn to be a driving instructor for cars, motorbikes and heavy vehicles but you will need separate training for each one.

 There are two main steps:

 - Find employment, buy or join a franchise, or start your own school

 Getting a Driving Instructor Licence

 - You are at least 21 years old

 - You have held a full driver’s licence of the relevant class (i.e. car, motorbike or heavy vehicle) for at least three years during the four-year period immediately prior to your application

 - You have been authorised by Roads and Maritime Services to undertake an approved course in driving instruction, and have passed.

 From the application process through to completing the qualifications usually takes around six months and the process is: